 Finally, the trigger is again a Custom Event which should already exist within your GTM setup:

 Congratulations, that summarises it for your initial implementation!
-For a more detailed guide, I suggest you to also read Simo Ahava’s walkthrough.
+For a more detailed guide, I suggest you to also read Simo Ahava’s walkthrough or the Teckers article if you're using Shopify.
 Stay tuned for our upcoming article focusing on more advanced event-tracking with an eye on migrating your dataLayer to the new GA4 standards.